icambron/twix.js/README.markdown

 ##Building##

-If you want to build Twix for yourself, clone the repo out and run this:
+If you want to build Twix for yourself, you'll need to install CoffeeScript.
+Then clone the repo out and run this:

-    make configure build
+    cake configure build

 Configure just installs the NPMs and brings in Moment as a submodule, so you only have to do that part once.

 Note that the source is `src/twix.coffee`; the output is `files/twix.js`.
 You can run the tests via

-    make test
+    cake test

 You can also run the tests in-browser by building and then loading `test/test.html`.